CrystalX: High-accuracy Crystal Structure Analysis Using Deep Learning: Introduction

 Crystal structure analysis, as a pivotal technical tool to gain valuable insights into the microscopic realm of matter, has significantly transformed humanity's perception of the world, helping scientists ascertain the structures of vital substances, such as nucleic acids~\cite{dna}, penicillin~\cite{penicillin}, vitamin B12~\cite{vitamin}, and insulin~\cite{insulin}.
 These breakthroughs have fueled major scientific advancements.
 As technology progresses with automated synthesis~\cite{li2015synthesis,auto-synthesis1,auto-synthesis2,blair2022automated-synthesis,wang2024rapid-synthesis} and high-throughput crystallization~\cite{auto-crystal1,auto-crystal2,encapsu-crystal}, the demand for routine structure analysis has surged.
 Yet, this task remains both labor-intensive and time-consuming, relying on the specialized skills of crystallographers.

 Establishing a routine method to automate daily structure analysis with both precision and speed has long been a key objective to accelerate chemical discoveries.
-Thanks to continuous advancements in modern crystallographic software~\cite{shelxt,shelxs,charge-flipping,altomare1999sir97,sir2014}, phasing diffraction data into coarse electron density has become highly automated.
+Routine structure analysis generally involves phasing and interpreting coarse electron density.
+Phasing diffraction data into coarse electron density, has become highly automated, thanks to continuous advancements in modern crystallographic software~\cite{shelxt,shelxs,charge-flipping,altomare1999sir97,sir2014}.
 Recent breakthroughs in deep learning-based phasing~\cite{phai} have further improved this.
-However, the automation of routine structure analysis continues to be impeded by the next critical step: the accurate interpretation of coarse electron density.
-This step remains heavily dependent on human experts who painstakingly work to populate the electron density map with the appropriate elements and hydrogen atoms.
-These experts require a deep understanding of crystallography and extensive experience with specialized software~\cite{shelxl,altomare1999sir97,betteridge2003crystals,olex2,hubschle2011shelxle,farrugia1999wingx}.
-The process demands a meticulous comparison of the proposed solution with experimental diffraction data, iteratively refining the fit until the analysis is complete.
-The complexity of this task escalates dramatically with the increasing number of atoms.
+However, the automation of routine structure analysis continues to be impeded by the second step: the accurate interpretation of coarse electron density.
+Converting an initial density map into a chemically and crystallographically consistent atomic model often requires iterative decisions, including assigning element types, placing hydrogen atoms, and refining the model based on residual density and validation feedback.
+As a result, routine analysis in many settings still relies substantially on expert judgment and interactive use of specialized refinement and visualization software~\cite{shelxl,altomare1999sir97,betteridge2003crystals,olex2,hubschle2011shelxle,farrugia1999wingx}.